tarwn/lessthandot-hugo/blogs/content/posts/2014-02-26-dude-wheres-my-power-map.md

 </p>

 <p style="text-align: justify">
   But back on-topic: where's my Power Map?
-Luckily, after installing the “streaming” version of Office, Power Map was where it belongs: in the Insert tab.
+Luckily, after installing the "streaming" version of Office, Power Map was where it belongs: in the Insert tab.
 </p>

 <p style="text-align: justify">